Everything Works

 No alerts.
 No visible failures.
 No complaints.

-The system feels calm.
+The system seems calm.

 This is comfortable — and deeply deceptive.